 However, starting in 2021, the new rules will require most employers maintaining a 401(k) plan to have a dual eligibility requirement under which an employee must complete either a one-year-of-service requirement (with the 1,000-hour rule), or three consecutive years of service where the employee completes at least 500 hours of service per year.
 For employees who are eligible solely by reason of the new 500-hour rule, the employer will be allowed to exclude those employees from testing under the nondiscrimination and coverage rules, and from the application of the top-heavy rules.

 Post-Death Required Minimum Distribution Rules:

-With respect to participants or IRA owners (referred to as participants) who die after December 31, 2019 the RMD rules are modified to require, generally, that upon the death of the participant the remaining account balance must be distributed to designated beneficiaries within 10 years after the date of death.
+With respect to participants or IRA owners (referred to as participants) who died after December 31, 2019, the RMD rules are modified to require, generally, that upon the death of the participant the remaining account balance must be distributed to designated beneficiaries within 10 years after the date of death.
 This rule applies regardless of whether the participant dies before, on, or after the required beginning date, unless the designated beneficiary is an “eligible designated beneficiary.”

 An eligible designated beneficiary is an individual who on the date of death of the participant is one of the following:

 2) a child of the participant who has not reached the majority;

 3) a chronically ill individual as specially defined in the Internal Revenue Code, and